This is our ULTIMATE GUIDE to the Best Muay Thai Gloves (and updated for 2020). That means, it’s our best, highly detailed article about the topic.

 Windy are my least favorite of the Muay Thai brand of gloves.
 I don’t like how springy and puffy they feel on your hand, I don’t like how much bigger the gloves are (10 oz Windy are the same size as a Fairtex 16 oz or a Twins 12 oz).
 However, the brand has been around for a long, long time and are not a bad deal for the price you pay.
 They make as solid, no-frills traditional glove which is better suited for traditional Muay Thai over some of the modern, non-thai brands (though I don’t recommend these gloves for people who want to do boxing or are heavy hand strikers).

 - a decent, no-frills traditional looking glove

 - good value if you manage to find a pair

 - feel similar to TWINS in construction

 - great for big hands

-- Not durable or long lasting: Windy gloves also don’t last as long as the other brands.
-If I can get 7 or 8 months with a pair of TWINS in Thailand, WINDY have lasted me under 6 months.
+- Not durable or long-lasting: Windy gloves also don’t last as long as the other brands.
+If I can get 7 or 8 months with a pair of TWINS in Thailand, WINDY has lasted me under 6 months.